-It is the responsibility of the modular homebuilder to prepare the installation site for the home, to contract cranes, and to offer a comfortable location for the crane to work.
-The requirements for a proper site for modular home delivery and installation are listed below, but the requirements may not be limited to those noted below, as difficult sites will need more preparation.
-You may consult with your modular home manufacturer if you have any doubts in the steps.
+It is the responsibility of the modular home builder to prepare the installation site for the home, to contract cranes, and to offer a comfortable location for the crane to work.
+We list the requirements for a proper modular home delivery and installation site below.
+However, the requirements may not be limited to just these, as difficult sites will need more preparation.
+You should consult with your local modular home manufacturer if you have any doubts in these steps.

-This is an important step before the delivery and installation of the modular home.
-The site should be cleared of all barriers and obstructions like large boulders, power lines, trees, etc., as these can pose a hindrance to trailer or crane while accessing the foundation location.
+This is an important step before your contractors deliver and install your modular home.
+First, you should clear the site of all barriers and obstructions such as boulders, power lines, and trees.
+These can pose a hindrance to a trailer or crane while accessing the foundation location.

 You should inspect the route of travel to the site.
-The clearance for the transport of mobile home structure are:
+The clearances for the transport of a mobile home structure are:

 - Road width: 15 feet minimum